 Brick & Mortar

 CAP Beauty.
-Blessed with a plethora of enviable press, including mentions in such august publications as W Magazine and the New York Times’ T Magazine and co-founded by the uber-cool owner of New York’s beloved Castor & Pollux Kerrilynn Pamer and super-stylist Cindy DiPrima, this jewel box of a store with its gorgeously stylish website is quickly becoming a natural beauty superstar.
-Yet, it’s not the great publicity or the cool antecedents that make this store a gem: it’s the thoughtfully curated selection of the best, coolest and most fabulously niche products around.
-CAP is an exclusive distributor for some fantastic British and Aussie brands, as well as the green beauty superstars like Kahina, Laurel, May Lindstrom, One Love Organics and many more.
-CAP espouses a “beauty from the inside-out” credo and beauty products share its shelf space with such wellness heroes as Sun Potion, the Beauty Chef and Wedderspoons.
+Blessed with a plethora of enviable press, including mentions in such august publications as W Magazine and the New York Times’ T Magazine and co-founded by the uber-cool owner of New York’s beloved Castor & Pollux Kerrilynn Pamer and super-stylist Cindy DiPrima, this jewel box of a store with its gorgeously stylish website quickly become a natural beauty superstar.
+Yet, it’s not the great publicity or the cool antecedents that make this store a gem: rather, it’s the focus on inner, as well as outer, beauty and health.
+CAP espouses a “beauty from the inside-out” credo and beauty products share its shelf space with such wellness heroes as Sun Potion, the Beauty Chef and Moon Juice, niche treasures like Dark Horse, Wonder Valley and Activist, as well as their own range of products.
 I am also in awe of their impeccable design aesthetic and huge fan of the founders, who are not only incredibly cool, but who radiate kindness and care.
-The store also houses a small spa and I can attest is one of the most bliss-inducing and glow-making treatments around.
-Make sure to check out the small, but gorgeous selection of CAP-branded goodies like ceremonial grade Matcha and out-of-this-world coconut butter.

 Credo Beauty.
 Founded by a former Sephora executive, Credo was created as the green alternative to that global beauty behemoth.
-It currently has three locations, in San Francisco, LA and NYC.
+It currently has 9 locations in New York, California, Chicago and Texas.
 Unlike Sephora’s all-black, nightclubby vibe, Credo stores are open, airy and inviting and bursting at the seams with a staggering selection of brands.
 In fact, I think Credo might well have the broadest brand selection around.
-I do wish there were a bit more curation on their website (especially considering the sheer number of brands, which could be intimidating to a novice), though I do love their fun Founder Videos.
+I do wish there were a bit more of an editorial voice on their website (especially considering the sheer number of brands, which could be intimidating to a novice), though I do love their fun Founder Videos.

-Shen Beauty located in Carroll Gardens, which is rapidly becoming Brooklyn’s chicest and fanciest neighborhood, is an elegant and gorgeous, lavender and pink-colored playground, filled to the brim with unusual, niche brands.
-That said, although definitely focused on green beauty, the store does feature quite a few products that, while wonderful, are not exactly clean.
-This is intermediate green shopping: you’ll find some unique treats, but you better read your ingredients.
+Shen Beauty located in Carroll Gardens, one of Brooklyn’s chicest neighborhoods, is an elegant and gorgeous, lavender and pink-colored playground, filled to the brim with unusual, niche brands.
+Shen’s founder, Jessica Richards, has an editors discerning eye and a beauty buyer’s talent for seeking out the most exciting new products and brands, with Shen serving as a launchpad for several indie beauty stars.
+Although definitely focused on green beauty, the store does feature quite a few products that, while wonderful, are not exactly clean.
+This is intermediate green shopping: you’ll find some unique treats, but you may need to read your ingredients.
 Shen also carries a few “good enough” brands, which, while not properly clean, are the best alternatives to the 100% clean products (e.g. the cult Elta MD sunscreen) for those who struggle with going completely clean.